Roxanne Reid - Africa Addict

 Goukamma Nature Reserve

 There’s lots to do at Goukamma Nature Reserve, but a large part of its appeal is its tranquillity and seclusion.
-Although it’s near Knysna on the busy Garden Route coast, you can leave the clamour behind and submit to the sounds of the sea and the forest.
-Some 220 species of birds have been recorded in the reserve, from sombre greenbul and Knysna turacos in the forest to African fish-eagle, African spoonbill, sunbirds, kingfishers and woodpeckers.
-The reserve’s main function isn’t to preserve an endangered animal, bird or plant species.
-Instead, it does a stellar job of conserving a ribbon of Southern Cape coast against overdevelopment that might try to merge Knysna and Sedgefield.
+Although it’s only about 17km south-west of Knysna on the busy Garden Route coast, you can leave the clamour behind and submit to the sounds of the sea and forest.
+Some 220 species of birds have been recorded at Goukamma.
+The reserve’s main function isn’t to preserve an endangered animal, bird or plant species, although milkwood, yellowwood and candlewood trees grow here and you may see bushbuck and bushpig, as well as porcupine, mongoose, honey badger and grysbok on your hikes.
+Instead, it does an outstanding job of conserving a ribbon of Southern Cape coast against overdevelopment that might try to merge Knysna and Sedgefield.
 The reserve also includes a Marine Protected Area that’s 18km long and stretches nearly 2km out to sea.

 Where to find it

-About 480km east of Cape Town, between the Garden Route towns of Sedgefield and Knysna, is the right turn to Buffalo Bay.
-The entrance to Goukamma is about 8km down this road on your right.
+About 480km east of Cape Town along the N2, between the Garden Route towns of Sedgefield and Knysna, you’ll see the right turn to Buffalo Bay.
+The entrance to Goukamma is on your right about 8km down this road.

 Goukamma accommodation